How Tooth Loss Affects Your Health

-Missing teeth leave your mouth vulnerable to infection, which can turn into larger oral and physical health problems in the long run.
-Discover why it’s essential to seek dental care early on to protect your health and entire well-being.
+Each of your teeth help stimulate the jawbone, promoting the regeneration of bone cells and preserving its density and lasting health.
+When teeth are lost, the absence of this essential stimulation leads to deterioration of the jawbone.
+Missing teeth also leave your mouth vulnerable to infection, which can lead to more serious oral and physical health problems in the long run.
+Discover why it’s essential to seek dental care early to protect your health and well-being after the loss of teeth.

 Loss of functionality

 Teeth play a big role in our everyday lives.
 They help us eat, speak, and smile with confidence.
 When a tooth is missing, it becomes harder to chew properly, and it’s likely you’ll have to give up certain foods as well.